Thyroid gland removal

 Thyroid gland removal is surgery to remove all or part of the thyroid gland.
-Your thyroid gland is a butterfly-shaped gland that lies over your trachea.
-This is the tube that carries air into and out of your lungs.
-Your thyroid is just below your voice box.
+The thyroid gland is a butterfly-shaped gland located inside the front of the lower neck.

 The thyroid gland is part of the endocrine system.
 It helps your body regulate your metabolism.